Kenna wrote, and directed several plays, taught acting for kids. She is a former talent scout and directs or performs.

 Sometimes people get lucky in the film business and fall into jobs, but it doesn't happen very often.
 As a rule, if you want it, it will happen, and you're going to have to make it happen.

-One way to make it happen is to arrange for an internship with a production company connected to a film school.
-Or, you can approach other film organizations like marketing, law, digital media, or social media.
+One way to make it happen is to arrange an internship with a production company connected to a film school.
+You can also approach other film organizations like marketing, law, digital media, or social media.
 A film production internship is an unpaid position that helps you build your resume, gain experience, and develop industry contacts.

 Offer the production an internship for yourself.
 This technique works because film production companies are amenable to accepting free help during peak "rush" periods.
-Some gained employment and kick-started to their career by approaching a production company in the production and asking for work.
+Some gained employment and kick-started their careers by approaching a production company and asking for work.

 - To build your career, the contacts you develop during such "unofficial" internships are invaluable.